 - Accidental Murder: The first one, at least.
 It inspires the others.

-- Black and Gray Morality: While the right-wingers the group is pursuing are certainly dicks, it becomes increasingly clear that the students are being far worse than the extremists ever were.
+- Black and Gray Morality: While the far-rightists the group is pursuing are certainly dicks, it becomes increasingly clear that the students are being far worse than the extremists ever were.
+We even see their victims becoming less villainous (eventually killing a woman they consider too restrictive about what books should be taught in schools.)

 - Deconstruction: Of out-of-control liberalism and political correctness, not to mention of extremism in general.